 Spinal cord injuries can include vertebral fractures, chronic compression of the spinal cord due to a tumor, a congenital condition such as spinal bifida, or multiple sclerosis.
 Sexual functions, urinary and fecal incontinence, digestion and breathing problems are very common with spinal cord injuries.
 Spinal cord injuries also produce numerous medical complications including bedsores, renal failures, pneumonia, thrombosis, frozen joints, respiratory ailments, infections and other complications.

-In the United States, there are approximately 250,000 people living with some form spinal cord injuries and an additional 11,000 new cases are reported yearly.
+In the United States, there are approximately 250,000 people living with some form of spinal cord injuries and an additional 11,000 new cases are reported yearly.
 It is interesting to note that an astonishing 82% are males.

 The main causes of spinal cord injuries are as follows: